-The Shipper and the relevant Player must give notification of a new Player Relation at least 3 Gas Days before the first Gas Day from which the Player Relation is to apply.
+The Shipper and the relevant Player must give notification of a new Player Relation at least 10 Gas Days before the first Gas Day from which the Player Relation is to apply.
 Notification by the relevant Player is made by sending an e-mail to both gasinfo@energinet.dk and the shipper containing information of name, address and ID No. (GLN, EIC, VAT) of both players requesting registration of the relation.
 Notification to Energinet by the Shipper is made by accepting the new Player Relation by replying to the e-mail sent by the Player.

-If acceptance of the Player Relation is given by both parties within the above-mentioned deadline, the Player Relation is registered in the Register of Players by Energinet.
+If acceptance of the Player Relation is given by both parties within the above-mentioned deadline, the Player Relation will take effect as requested.

 Energinet must inform: